strukturag/nextcloud-spreedme/README.md

         (`enabled = true`)
       - Enable **mode** and set it to **sharedsecret**
         (`mode = sharedsecret`)
-      - Enable **sharedsecret_secret** and set it to a random 64-character HEX string.
+      - Enable **sharedsecret_secret** and set it to the random string from step 1..
-        **Please note:** Do **NOT** use the string given below.
-Generate your own random 64-character HEX string!
-        You can generate your own 64-character HEX string by running `xxd -ps -l 32 -c 32 /dev/random` or `openssl rand -hex 32`
-        (e.g. `sharedsecret_secret = bb04fb058e2d7fd19c5bdaa129e7883195f73a9c49414a7eXXXXXXXXXXXXXXXX`)
    4. Restart the Spreed WebRTC server to reload its configuration
-5. Head over to the **apps/spreedme/config** folder in your Nextcloud installation.
-Copy `config.php.in` to `config.php` and adjust the constants as already done in `server.conf`:
-   1. Set `SPREED_WEBRTC_SHAREDSECRET` to the same **sharedsecret_secret** you set in the `server.conf` file before
-6. Head over to the **apps/spreedme/extra/static/config** folder in your Nextcloud installation.
-Copy `OwnCloudConfig.js.in` to `OwnCloudConfig.js`.
-7. Enable this Nextcloud app by browsing to **/index.php/settings/apps**
-8. **That's it.** You can now start communicating securely with your friends and family by opening the **Spreed.ME app** of your Nextcloud host in your browser.
+7. **That's it.** You can now start communicating securely with your friends and family by opening the **Spreed.ME app** of your Nextcloud host in your browser.

 ## Limiting access to this app